 “We’re here!”
 Twixit hissed as she pulled them behind a bank of bushes.
-Ahead of them was a stone wall.
-People could be heard off to the side, milling about near the fort’s entrance.
-The runners and their informant leaned out to see.
-There were thirty or so people, all in various levels of Win State regalia, walking and talking in circles.
+Ahead was a stone wall, people heard off to its side, milling about near the fort’s entrance.
+The runners and their informant leaned out to see, found thirty or so people, all in various levels of Win State regalia, walking and talking in circles.
 Those closest to the large doors seemed almost nervous, as if it would hurt to pass over the threshold into their own facility.

 “Twixit, you’ll take us in as prisoners.
 We’ll leave our supplies here for after the escape.
 Wait for the cut scene to activate Bombi.
 That’s your cue to run and grab some goodies.
 You should be the only one able to move.
 How long do these scenes usually last?” he asked the twisted woman.

-“I think it depends on the rank of those who usher us in,” she answered, “but it’s usually two to four minutes.”
+“I think it depends on the rank of those who usher us in,” she answered, “but it’s typically two to four minutes.”

 “Good, time enough for her to thieve but not be relaxed about it.”
 He pulled the knot tight around Bombi’s wrists.
 “Bombi, just grab this strand here with your teeth once the cut scene starts.
 One pull will make the rope fall off.”
 His apprentice nodded.
 “Now we just wait for these slowpokes.”
 They stayed crouched behind the bushes for several minutes, waiting for the Win State to stop dreading its own convening.

-Eventually a woman with a steel staff and eyebrows that appeared to be steel jewelry rather than hair made her way inside.
+Eventually a woman with a steel staff and eyebrows that appeared to be metal jewelry rather than hair made her way inside.
 Ten of her underlings immediately followed.
-The process of getting them all inside ended up taking more than half an hour.
-Every other person through the door prompted a complaint from Chagrinn.
+The process of getting them all inside ended up taking more than half an hour, every other person through the door prompting a complaint from Chagrinn.
 It was no wonder the Win State could never keep up, since it took them a lunch break just to enter a building.

-When there were just two guards left around the doors, Twixit took the runners by their ropes and led them out of the bushes.
-She stopped and saluted the guards, who saluted back.
-They didn’t even bother to look at the prisoners’ faces, confident as they were in the power of the cut scenes.
+When there were but two guards left around the doors, Twixit took the runners by their ropes and led them out of the bushes.
+She stopped and saluted the guards, who saluted back, not bothering to look at the prisoners’ faces, confident as they were in the power of the cut scenes.

 “How are the scenes today?”
 Twixit asked them.

-“Slow and stiff,” one of them answered.
+“Slow and stiff,” one answered.
 “We’ve got Champion Iuda running things today.
 You know what a stickler she is.”
 Twixit agreed with a chuckle.
 To her credit, she didn’t look back at the runners once.
-She just tugged on their ropes and pulled them through the doors as the guards opened them.
+All she gave them was a tug on their ropes that pulled them through the doors as the guards opened them.

 “Halt, who are these prisoners?” another Win Stater asked after stopping them.
-Bombi tried to look around, to take in their decorations, but she could not move her head.
-Her eyes wouldn’t move in their sockets either.
+Bombi tried to look around shoulders to take in their appearance, but she couldn’t move her head.
+Nor would her eyes move in their sockets.
 Was something wrong?
-She threw her soul up against the left side of her body, but she didn’t budge.
-She was trapped in the cut scene just like the others.
+She threw her soul up against the left side of her body, but she didn’t budge, trapped in the cut scene like the others.
 She tried to sense whether or not her fellows panicked, but she couldn’t sense anything either.
-She could hear, she could see, but there were none of the tingles of actual sensation, like being a tiny wooden puppet on a paper stage.
+Bombi could hear, see, but there were none of the tingles of actual sensation, like being a tiny wooden puppet on a paper stage.

 “Just some speed runner scum I scraped off my boot.
 Scurried right under me,” Twixit boasted.
 It was her voice, but not her accent or speech pattern.
 It must have been part of the scene.
 “I wanted to drop them here, let them languish in crashed cells.
 I’ll be watching them go mad tonight if you get bored.”

-They approached the end of the hall, where a doorway stood.
-Technically there were two doorways, one removed from its original wall, sided with a silver frame, and leaned up against the one that actually belonged in the hall.
+A doorway stood at the end of the hall.
+Technically there were two doorways, one removed from its original wall, lined with a silver frame, and leaned up against the one that actually belonged there.
 There were more Win Staters on the other side, waving them through.